 A substantial portion of our expenses, primarily labor and occupancy expenses in Israel, are incurred in NIS.
-As a result, the cost of our operations in Israel, as measured in United States dollars, is subject to the risk of exchange rate fluctuations among the U.S. dollar and the NIS.
-During the year-ended March 31, 2014, the value of the NIS increased 4.4% with respect to the United States dollar.
-Such an increase adversely affects our United States dollar-measured results of operations.
+As a result, the cost of our operations in Israel, as measured in U.S. dollars, is subject to the risk of exchange rate fluctuations among the U.S. dollar and the NIS.
+During the year-ended March 31, 2015, the value of the NIS decreased 14.1% with respect to the U.S. dollar.
+While that change had a positive impact on our results of operations, if the NIS were to once again appreciate relative to the U.S. Dollar (as was the case in the previous years), that would adversely affect our U.S. dollar-measured results of operations.